-The software renewal checklist: 7 factors to consider
+The software renewal checklist: 5 easy steps to master your next renewal

 The software support, maintenance, and subscription renewal checklist